 Moorbarrow, was built by RSH in 1955 for use by the National Coal Board (Northumberland Area) at Backworth Colliery.
 Whilst working there, it wore a smart royal blue livery and carried the number ’47’.
 It subsequently moved to Whittle Colliery, before being sold into preservation in 1973.

 It gained it’s name during a visit to the North Yorkshire Moors Railway: “Moorbarrow” is the fictitous name of Goathland Station in Pat Wilson’s books and plays.

 “Moorbarrow” has led something of a peripatetic existence in preservation, having visited a number of different railways.
 It arrived at the Gwili Steam Railway in time to work in the 2015 Santa season.
-After 3 years excellent service it was withdrawn when its boiler certificate expired and is now nearing the end of a major overhaul at the Gwili, with its return to steam planned for late July / early August 2021.
+After 3 years excellent service on our line, it was withdrawn when its boiler certificate expired.
+It returned to service in 2021 and is now a bright, vibrant member of our operational locomotive fleet.

 RSH 0-4-OST No.7058 (1942) Olwen